 A conviction for possession of child pornography (also known as “knowing purchase or possession of visual material of child depicted in sexual conduct”) may result in a state prison sentence and will require the defendant to register as a sex offender.
+Speak with a qualified Middlesex County possession of child pornography lawyer today.
+Call (617) 513-9444.

 In order to convict a defendant of possessing child pornography, the Commonwealth must prove beyond a reasonable doubt that: